 Flooding can be a nightmare for every homeowner.
 Not only is it difficult to deal with, but repairing flood damage is also a very expensive undertaking.
 The garage is among the parts of a home that are most prone to flood damage.
 Thankfully, there are plenty of ways to deal with it.

-But before we jump into that, let us first talk about the most common causes of garage flooding.
+But before we jump into how to keep water out of your garage, let us first talk about the most common causes of garage flooding.

 Sewage leaks can happen from underneath the garage and seep up, causing water damage inside the garage.